Robinson Canó: Minor leagues

 After graduating from high school, Canó was signed by the Yankees on January 5, 2001, as an amateur free agent, receiving a signing bonus of over $100,000.
 He began playing in their minor league system that season, debuting with the Gulf Coast Yankees of the Rookie-level Gulf Coast League and the Staten Island Yankees of the Low–A New York–Penn League.
 Canó played for Staten Island and the Greensboro Bats of the Single–A South Atlantic League in 2002.
 Canó played for the Tampa Yankees of the High–A Florida State League and Trenton Thunder of the Double–A Eastern League in 2003, by which point he was viewed as a top prospect.
 Canó appeared in the 2003 All-Star Futures Game.

 Canó was one of the five prospects offered to the Texas Rangers to complete the Yankees' acquisition of Alex Rodriguez before the 2004 season.
 The Rangers selected Joaquín Árias instead.

 Canó began the 2004 season with Trenton, receiving a promotion to the Columbus Clippers of the Triple–A International League.
 When the Kansas City Royals began to seek trade offers for Carlos Beltrán, the Yankees moved Canó to third base in an effort to showcase Canó for the Royals.
 The next month, the Yankees attempted to trade him to the Arizona Diamondbacks as part of a package to acquire Randy Johnson.
 He began the 2005 season with Columbus.

 New York Yankees (2005–2013)

 2005

 Canó was called up to the major leagues on May 3, 2005, while hitting .330 in 108 at bats with Columbus, and took over second base from Tony Womack.
 On May 5, Canó got his first career base hit off of Hideo Nomo of the Tampa Bay Devil Rays.
-Canó belted his first career grand slam this season as well.
+Canó belted his first career grand slam that season as well.
 He finished second in American League Rookie of the Year balloting to Huston Street of the Oakland Athletics.
 Canó finished the year, however, with the third-worst walk percentage in the league, 3.0%.
 During 2005, manager Joe Torre compared Canó to Hall of Famer Rod Carew.
 Torre clarified that he meant that Canó "reminded" him of Carew, in terms of his build, presence at the plate, and smoothness in his swing.